AkimovLab/Project_QTSH/README.md

 Run the dynamics calculations from each model directory and do plotting next.

-Each model directory contains `DVR` and `TSH` directories as places for running the DVR and TSH calculations.
+Each model directory contains `DVR/` and `TSH/` directories as places for running the DVR and TSH calculations.
 The content is the following.

-`DVR`
+`DVR/`

     `run_all.py` - a script for running multiple DVR calculations with different initial conditions

     `submit.slm` - the SLURM job script used in `run_all.py`

-`TSH`
+`TSH/`

     `run_all.py` - a script for running multiple TSH calculations with different initial conditions and methods